Meet The Instructors

 Jeff Martin – Primitive Lifeways was developed by Jeff Martin who has lived in the high desert for over 24 years.
 Jeff is a naturalist, instructor and conservationist.
 As a young boy, he attended boy scouts and practiced wilderness living skills throughout his early education.
 As Jeff continued with his studies and training in primitive living skills he started training and attending gatherings with various traditional skills instructors.
-During his advancement in traditional, skills Jeff started teaching basic and advanced desert survival at the desert institute in Joshua Tree California, taught classes and workshops at the Malki Museum (California’s first Native American Museum), was recognized by several newspapers and magazines and had the opportunity to demonstrate primitive skills on the National Geographic Channel.
-Jeff also created a successful Youtube channel where he demonstrates and teaches traditional skills, and primitive technology.
-Jeff is currently located in the high desert of Arizona where he is actively pursuing a degree in Anthropology and working closely with the Arizona Archaeology Society (Yavapai chapter).
+During his advancement in traditional, skills Jeff started teaching basic and advanced primitive technologies at the desert institute in Joshua Tree California, the Malki Museum (California’s first Native American Museum), and many other federal, state, and privately owned organizations.
+Jeff is a writer for The Backwoodsman Magazine, and had the opportunity to demonstrate primitive technologies on the National Geographic Channel.
+In addition, Jeff created a successful Youtube channel where he creates educational content in experimental archaeology.
+Jeff is currently located in the high desert of Arizona where he is nearly complete with his B.A. in Anthropology at Arizona State University (ASU).

 Dude McLean – With over 50 years of outdoor knowledge in primitive skills, woodcraft and survival skills Dude is truly one of the re-pioneers of outdoor skills.
 As a young boy Dude learned from his father how to use the land to ones advantage and how to sustain yourself using the available resources the earth provides.
 Later in the years McLean spent 90 days in the bush with minimal gear and the will to put his skills to the ultimate test- long term wilderness living.
 After returning home safely Dude started writing for the ever-so popular magazine Wilderness Way.
 In addition to many years of wilderness training Dude is a current founding member along side with Alan Halcon and Christopher Nyerges of Dirttime.